Question

 Tickets created from other social messaging channels such as WhatsApp have a reply box specific to their channel and via 'channel', underneath the ticket comment from the end user.

-For more information on identifying and managing social messaging tickets, see the article: Using social messaging channels (standard agent interface).
+For more information on identifying and managing social messaging tickets, see Using social messaging channels (standard agent interface).

 In addition to the information visible in the agent user interface, ticket channels can also be viewed using the API.
 To learn more about using our API, see the developer documentation.